KharchenkoAnastasia/Airbus-Ship-Detection/README.md

 - **unet_model.h5** - binary file that stores model
 - **train.py** - python file that prepare, train and save model
+- **loss.py** -python file that implements the loss function used to train the segmentation model
 - **test.py** - python file that takes one CLI argument that is path to directory with image samples.
 The output is that the segmented masks are saved as separate image files in the "image_mask" folder
 - **requarements.txt** - file  that prepares the environment
 - **train.ipynb,test.ipynb** - created to Colaboratory